njcuk9999/spirou_DRS_manual_AT4/README.md

 ### 5. Work in progress/to do

 #### General
-- [ ] Needs someone to read through it
+- [ ] Needs several people to read through it

 #### The sections
 - Introduction